Commercial Press: History

-In 1897, 26-year-old Xia Ruifang and three of his friends (including the Bao brothers Bao Xian'en and Bao Xianchang) founded The Commercial Press in Shanghai.
+In 1897, 26-year-old Xia Ruifang and three of his friends (including the Bao brothers Bao Xian'en and Bao Xianchang) founded the Commercial Press in Shanghai.
 All four were Protestant Christians who received their training at the American Presbyterian Mission Press.
 The group soon received financial backing and began publishing books, such as Bibles.

-From 1903 to 1914, The Commercial Press operated as a joint venture with Kinkōdō, one of the largest Japanese textbook publishers.
-Through the joint venture, The Commercial Press obtained the latest printing technology as well as lantern slides and cinema.
+From 1903 to 1914, the Commercial Press operated as a joint venture with Kinkōdō, one of the largest Japanese textbook publishers.
+Through the joint venture, the Commercial Press obtained the latest printing technology, as well as lantern slides and cinema.

 From 1903, Zhang Yuanji (张元济, 1867–1959), reacting to China's moves towards a new curriculum, created several textbook and translation series, and from 1904 onwards he launched popular periodicals, such as Dongfang Zazhi (Eastern Miscellany, 1904), Jiaoyu zazhi (The Chinese Education Journal), Xiaoshuo Zazhi (Short Story Magazine, later Fiction Monthly), Xuesheng Zazhi (Student Magazine) and Funü Zazhi (Women's Journal).

 The Republic of China succeeded the Qing in 1912.
-In January 1914, the founder of The Commercial Press, Xia Ruifang, was stabbed to death.
+In January 1914, the founder of the Commercial Press, Xia Ruifang, was stabbed to death.

 The Commercial Press acquired film studio equipment and camera from a failed American-owned business in Nanjing in 1917.
-The Commercial Press's film production focused on documentaries.
-The Commercial Press explicitly sought to domestically produce films as a substitute for foreign imports, which The Commercial Press described as "flippant and mendacious, very harmful to the maintenance of customs and popular sentiment.
-[Foreign films] frequently satirize inferior conditions in our society, thus providing material for derision."
+The Commercial Press' film production focused on documentaries.
+The Commercial Press explicitly sought to domestically produce films as a substitute for foreign imports, which the Commercial Press described as "flippant and mendacious, very harmful to the maintenance of customs and popular sentiment.
+'Foreign films' frequently satirize inferior conditions in our society, thus providing material for derision."